-Patient name: \\\\\\ (blinded to ONE Program)
+Patient name: (blinded to ONE Program) ' 8,

-Patient age: \\\\\ Patient birth gender: M F
+Patient age: Patient birth gender:

-How is the patient storing his or her medications?
+How does the patient typically store his or her medications?

-Medication is stored in locked box

-Medication is stored in safe designated area

-Medication is stored in unsafe designated area

-Medication storage not designated
+- Medication is stored in locked box - Medication is stored in safe designated area - Medication is stored in unsafe designated area - Medication storage not designated

-\Provide education about medication storage
+Provide education about medication storage

-Prior to today's interventions, how is the patient disposing of unused or expired medications?
+How does the patient typically dispose of unused or expired medications?

+Not applicable/no meds to dispose of

 Medication not discarded

-Medication discarded in trash
+Medication discarded in trash/flushed

+Other potentially unsafe method

 Medication disposal with approved measures:

 Pharmacy MedSafe

 Local public health unit

 Police station

 Kitty litter, coffee grounds, or other

 Medication disposal product (Deterra, DisposeRx, etc.)

 Other:

-\Provide education about medication disposal
+Provide education about medication disposal